Call Us

 How Do I Start The Divorce Process in Texas?

 Before filing for divorce in Texas, you should determine if you meet the residency requirements to file in the state of Texas and your county.
-Learn about Austin’s residency requirements and San Antonio’s residency requirements.
+Learn about Austin’s residency requirements and San Antonio’s residency requirements and how to file for divorce in Dallas.

 To start a divorce in Texas you will need to petition the court for a dissolution of marriage.
 Read about where to file for dissolution of marriage in San Antonio or where to file for dissolution of marriage in Austin.
 Please contact our Texas divorce lawyers if you have any questions regarding how to start the divorce process.